 More Tips for Making a Great Pink Lady

-Feel free to pour a shot of Hendrick's or Aviation into this cocktail or use it to explore the mixability of any new gin you discover.
-The soft profile of the drink will mix well with almost any gin and each will be an entirely new experience.
+The soft profile of the drink will mix well with almost any gin and each will be an entirely new experience, showcasing the specific gin flavors.

-The Applejack.
-Applejack is an old-fashioned apple brandy that is making a slow and steady comeback.
-It was very popular to use in cocktails like this and if you're a fan of old-timey drinks, it's worth the effort to seek out a good applejack.
+The Applejack: Applejack is an old-fashioned apple brandy that is making a slow and steady comeback.
+It was very popular to use in classic cocktails like this and it's worth the effort to seek out a good applejack.

 Tip: Laird's is the best-known applejack and it is rather easy to find.

 Small distilleries are often your best source for a quality applejack.
 It's one of the easiest distilled spirits for craft distillers to produce and they often source their apples locally.
-If you're in an apple growing region, look to your local distillery for an apple brandy.
-Hudson Valley Distillers is a perfect example of what you can expect to find.
+Many local distilleries in apple growing regions will have their own locally sourced applejack.
+There are many applejack based cocktails that showcase the distinct flavor of applejack.